Competitive Start Fund - All Sectors

-All applicants will be notified by email of the result of this assessment.
-If they are successful they will be invited to present a short investment pitch to the panel at Enterprise Ireland offices in Dublin (Assessment Part 2).
+All applicants will be notified by email of the result of the first round of the competition in June 2021.
+Those shortlisted to progress to the second round will be invited to present a short investment pitch to the panel (Assessment Part 2) in June/July 2021.

 Assessment Part 2

-The top applications will be invited to present a short investment pitch to the evaluation panel comprising external industry experts and representatives of Enterprise Ireland at the offices of Enterprise Ireland, East Point Business Park, Dublin 3.
+The highest scoring applications will be invited to present a short investment pitch to the evaluation panel comprising external industry experts and representatives of Enterprise Ireland.

 The evaluation panel will be asked to score the applicant's performance based on the following equally weighted criteria: